msaudagar/mermaidian/README.md

 - save_diagram_as_image(): For saving the diagram as an image (png, jpeg etc.)
 - save_diagram_as_svg(): For saving the diagram as a SVG file

-The mermaidpy functions allow you to specify various options as key-value pairs.
+The mermaidian functions allow you to specify various options as key-value pairs.
 For the details of available mermaid.ink options, see https://mermaid.ink/ and for mermaid configuration options, see https://mermaid.js.org/config/schema-docs/config.html

-For a detailed help description on mermaidpy, execute `help(mmp)` after importing it as mmp
+For a detailed help description on mermaidian, execute `help(mmp)` after importing it as mmp

 ## Technologies-Used